-3 STRUCTURE OF WIODULE 3 MODULE TITLE AND NUMBER Module 3: Disability, disability categories and sports categories.
+3 STRUCTURE OF MODULE 3 MODULE TITLE AND NUMBER Module 3: Disability, disability categories and sports categories.
 MODULE DESCRIPTION In this module the purpose will be to raise awareness of rights related to disability, disability categories and sporting classifications, providing legal documents from official bodies that support this information.
 LEARNING ACTIVITIES The learning activities will include engagement with presentation content, review of case studies, paper reviewing and the completion of quizzes.
-INTENTED LEARNING • OUTCOMES surrounding persons with disabilities with respect to the legal framework and their rights.
+INTENTED LEARNING OUTCOMES To develop mentors' understanding of the environment surrounding persons with disabilities with respect to the legal framework and their rights.
 To improve mentors' ability to know what needs student-athletes may have based on their type of disability.
-TRAINING SOURCES and TOOLS N/A. ASSESSMENT and EVALUATION Completion of 5 multiple-choice questions.
+To develop a minimum knowledge in the mentors so that they have the ability to know about the sports that an athlete with a disability can practice.
+TRAINING SOURCES and TOOLS • N/A. ASSESSMENT and EVALUATION Completion of 5 multiple-choice questions.
 MODULE DURATION • 60 to 90 minutes.
-EDUCATIONAL • METHODS and • TECHNIQUES • Engagement with presentations.
+EDUCATIONAL METHODS and TECHNIQUES Engagement with presentations.
 Reading of related papers and policy documents.
 Engagement with quizzes related to the presentations.
-ADDITIONAL RESOURCES N/A.
+ADDITIONAL RESOURCES • N/A.